TOP 30 Easy DIY Science Experiments for Kids

 Little scholars attentively watch a vinegar and baking soda experiment

-For preschoolers ready to take on slightly more complex experiments, here are some engaging ideas that introduce new scientific concepts while still being fun and manageable:
+For preschoolers ready to take on slightly more complex experiments, Little Scholars’ Preschool Program offers a hands-on STEM and curiosity-based approach designed specifically for children ages 3–5.
+Here are some easy science experiments to do at home that introduce new scientific concepts while still being fun and manageable:

 1. Lemon Volcanoes